- 1 In 2020, a lot of things have changed dramatically in marketing. Five trends on how this change will continue:

 3. Brands need to think beyond the topic of “contactless”

-The pandemic has forced many brands to take a step back and evaluate the customer experience from a new perspective.
+The pandemic has forced many brands to take a step back and evaluate customer experience from a new perspective using top employee monitoring software.
 You have to think beyond the topic of “contactless”, because customers today want a thoroughly smooth experience.
 For example, contactless pick-up options on the roadside or buy online, pick up in-store have become standard, and it has only taken a few months for consumers to feel that they are not only very comfortable using these services due to pandemics.
-Today, the way customers and employees perceive these offers varies greatly from brand to brand, especially as consumer behavior changes so quickly.
 While technology integration, customer data, and real-time processing are at the heart of optimized experiences, ongoing testing can help optimize digital offerings and channels over and over again.
 The goal must be for the Customer Experience to work at every turn, no matter whether the retailer is small online florist or an international clothing merchant.

 4. A modern omnichannel approach is crucial in 2021